 - Evaluate the Extent of Damage

 Never underestimate the outcomes of an electrical surge no matter how simple the cause may seem.
 This is why you should always check if any of your electronic appliances are damaged.
 Be very thorough in your evaluation because short circuits if not handled well, they pose a risk of fire.
 Surges caused by major factors like floods and lightning require a lot of caution when evaluating the damage.
 It is advisable to get professional assistance to assess electrical threats and make repairs.

 Having confirmed that everything else is okay, the final step is to reset your HVAC system.
-If you don’t know how to do so, refer to your HVAC’s manual.
+If you don’t know how to do so, refer to your manual or better yet ask an HVAC’s expert that can assist you.
 Also, please be advised that should your HVAC system start misbehaving, have a technician reset it for you.

 Protecting Your Home from Power Surges

 As people always say, prevention will always be better than cure.
 It’s better to take necessary protection measures to avoid the impact of power surges on your electrical devices.
 Some of the things you can do to prevent power surges are;

 - Have your power outlets replaced with high-quality ones